Hirudo medicinalis: Historically

-The first recorded use of leech therapy was in 3,500 years ago in Ancient Egypt.
+The first recorded use of leech therapy was 3,500 years ago in Ancient Egypt.
 The next recorded uses of leeches in medicine come in the last few centuries BCE, by the Greek physician Nicander in Colophon and in the ancient Sanskrit text Sushruta Samhita.
-Leech therapy is mentioned a few hundred years later in Shennong Ben Cao Jing, a 3rd century CE book of traditional Chinese medicine.
+Leech therapy is mentioned a few hundred years later in Shennong Bencaojing, a 3rd-century CE book of traditional Chinese medicine.

 Medical use of leeches was discussed by Avicenna in The Canon of Medicine (1020s), and by Abd al-Latif al-Baghdadi in the 12th century.

-These sources indicated leech therapy for a wide variety of ailments, including edema,. "blood stasis", and skin diseases.
+These sources indicated leech therapy for a wide variety of ailments, including edema, "blood stasis", and skin diseases.

 In medieval and early modern European medicine, the medicinal leech (Hirudo medicinalis and its congeners H. verbana, H. troctina, and H. orientalis) was used to remove blood from a patient as part of a process to balance the humors that, according to Galen, must be kept in balance for the human body to function properly.
 (The four humors of ancient medical philosophy were blood, phlegm, black bile, and yellow bile.)
 Any sickness that caused the subject's skin to become red (e.g. fever and inflammation), so the theory went, must have arisen from too much blood in the body.
 Similarly, any person whose behavior was strident and sanguine was thought to be suffering from an excess of blood.
 Leeches, by removing blood, were thought to help with these kinds of conditions — a wide range which included illnesses like polio and laryngitis.
 Leeches were often gathered by leech collectors and were eventually farmed in large numbers.
 A unique 19th-century "Leech House" survives in Bedale, North Yorkshire on the bank of the Bedale Beck, used to store medicinal leeches until the early 20th century.

 Manchester Royal Infirmary used 50,000 leeches a year in 1831.
 The price of leeches varied between one penny and threepence halfpenny each.
 In 1832 leeches accounted for 4.4% of the total hospital expenditure.
 The hospital maintained an aquarium for leeches until the 1930s.
 The use of leeches began to become less widespread towards the end of the 19th century.